trufflesuite/trufflesuite.com/src/blog/truffle-vs-hardhat-breaking-down-the-difference-between-ethereums-top-development-environments/index.md

 Truffle was the first of the two to be released, and it was initially written in CoffeeScript.
 It was later rewritten to ES6 JavaScript in 2015.
 Truffle quickly gained attention as developers could now write and test their smart contracts using ES6 JavaScript without needing to add any custom processors.

-Truffle also introduced the first-ever integrated Solidity debugger.
+Truffle also introduced the first-ever **integrated Solidity debugger** and was the first to allow mainnet forking using **Ganache**.
 As part of its offering were also tools that enable developers to compile and deploy contracts, perform automated testing, and configure their frontend architecture.

 Hardhat on the other hand was initially launched in 2019 as [Buidler](https://github.com/NomicFoundation/hardhat/releases/tag/hardhat-v2.0.0).
 Hardhat went on to learn from the early days of Truffle and quickly became the top provider.
 They offered three main components for dapp development: **Hardhat**, the development environment, **Hardhat Runner**, the task runner, and **Hardhat Network**, the EVM development network.

 The key value proposition of Hardhat was that it was less opinionated than Truffle, although in recent times, we’re beginning to see Hardhat become more opinionated, which makes sense considering the exponential growth of the Ethereum ecosystem in recent years.

-## Truffle vs. Hardhat - An overview of each service
+## Truffle vs. Hardhat - An overview of each tool

 **Hardhat and Truffle’s built-in TypeScript support**